Piciorus-Ovidiu-Mihai/workshop-management-api/README.md

-# Workshop-Management
+# Workshop Management
 This is an application for managing the workshops.

-## What I used for the application
+I used Windows Presentation Foundation for the client and web services for connecting the client with database in C#.
-Firstly, I made register and login with firebase.
-I have a menu with Navigation Drawer.
-I used Fragments for each page and Constraint Layout for arranging all buttons, plaintext,textview,recyclerview and cards view.
-Also , I integrate Camera for taking photos.
-These are only some things I used in my application,behind all logical operations to make this application to work properly.
+I made an algorithm for checking the safety of the password.
+With this application you can add, delete and modify an workshop if you are Admin and if you are a client you can use this application for seeing what workshops will take place.
 ## Some photos
 ![alt text](https://github.com/Piciorus-Ovidiu-Mihai/Photos/blob/master/work1.PNG)<br/><br/><br/>
 ![alt text](https://github.com/Piciorus-Ovidiu-Mihai/Photos/blob/master/work2.PNG)<br/><br/><br/>